Profession Calculators

 What This Calculator Does

-This calculator estimates the number of shingle bundles needed for a roofing project based on roof dimensions and pitch.
-It converts the flat footprint area to actual roof surface area using pitch multipliers, then calculates roofing squares, bundles, waste allowance, and total material cost.
+This calculator estimates the number of shingle bundles needed for a roofing project based on roof footprint dimensions and pitch.
+It converts footprint area to actual sloped roof area using the pitch multiplier, calculates roofing squares, then converts to bundles based on the shingle type selected.
+Enter dimensions, pitch, shingle type (3-tab, architectural, or premium), waste factor, and price per bundle.
+Output includes actual area, total squares, total bundles with waste, and material cost.

 The Formula